ptserpe/Energy-Aware-VANET-Clustering-EAVC-/README.md

 name that declares the movement.”.
 In the end of the file, there is a call to the main function.
 Finally, this file sets the transmission radio of the nodes that participate in the simulation.

---movement.h & movement.cc: These 2 files implement the class “Movement”, which contains details read from the input simulation file that is declared by the user.
+--Movement.h & Movement.cpp: These 2 files implement the class “Movement”, which contains details read from the input simulation file that is declared by the user.
 Each node keeps its nodeID, its position (int x, int y) and its velocity (which is the total velocity on x and y axes and is not really necessary for the implemented algorithms).

---HelloBeacon.h & HelloBeacon.cc: These files simulate the information that is transmitted from a node to another, when a Hello_Beacon message is transmitted form one node to its neighbors in order to inform them for his existence.
+--HelloBeaconMessage.h & HelloBeaconMessage.cpp: These files simulate the information that is transmitted from a node to another, when a Hello_Beacon message is transmitted form one node to its neighbors in order to inform them for his existence.

+--NeighborListEntry.h & NeighborListEntry.cpp: These files contain the list of neighbors that a node retains.

+--simple.ns: Highway simulation network

+--city.ns: Urban environment Simulation network.